 Methods of Accessing and Exposing Sensitive Data

-While there can be a number of attack scenarios, hackers typically use a number of malevolent techniques, including:
+While there can be several attack scenarios, hackers typically use many malevolent techniques, including:

 Attackers can then explore the application’s ecosystem in search of sensitive data.
-To mitigate such attacks a Fuzz Testing mechanism, also known as Black Box Fuzzer testing method is employed that involves requires unexpected or random data to be entered as inputs to test the susceptibility of a target code.
+To mitigate such attacks, a Fuzz Testing mechanism, also known as the Black Box Fuzzer testing method, involves requiring unexpected or random data to be entered as inputs to test the susceptibility of a target code.

 Attackers craft SQL statements that trick database applications into performing undesired tasks.
-These attacks are used to change source code functions, thereby allowing attackers to access and retrieve sensitive data.
+These attacks change source code functions, allowing attackers to access and retrieve sensitive data.
 By successfully injecting malicious payloads, hackers can easily gain access to unauthorized data and subsystems without detection.

 Attackers also aim to hijack user sessions, during which they can persist in their presence while avoiding detection.
-The presence of unidentified attackers within the network leaves the entire organization’s data in danger of exposure.
+Unidentified attackers within the network leave the entire organization’s data in danger of exposure.
 When hackers attack a system, they often cover their tracks, leaving no trace of a compromise, reducing the network’s data integrity.

-Most organizations involve a complex human resource structure, with different employees having access to workloads of different sensitivity.
+Most organizations involve a complex human resource structure, with different employees accessing workloads of different sensitivity.
 Insider threats are security risks that originate from users within the organization.
 A disgruntled/indisciplined staff member with access to critical details can also initiate a data breach.
-Insider threats typically go unnoticed as most firms’ security efforts are focused on external threats.
+Insider threats typically go unnoticed as most firms’ security efforts focus on external threats.

-Attackers use malicious software to encrypt a target’s files then demand some form of ransom for them to retrieve the information.
+Attackers use malicious software to encrypt a target’s files and then demand ransom for them to retrieve the information.
 Ransomware attacks are staged by sending users an attachment or link that looks like it’s from a trusted source.
 Clicking the link integrates the Ransomware onto the device, keeping the data inaccessible to legitimate users.

-Failures in access control implementation typically result in the disclosure of authentication information which allows attackers to perform business functions beyond their permissions.
+Failures in access control implementation typically result in the disclosure of authentication information, allowing attackers to perform business functions beyond their permissions.
 These attacks are common since they are difficult to detect with standard security scanning tools.

 Examples of Sensitive Data Exposure Attacks

-In the recent past, there have been a number of successful Sensitive Data Exposure attacks.
+In the recent past, several successful Sensitive Data Exposure attacks have occurred.

 The 2016 VK.com Data Breach

 A hacker was reported to have obtained 171 million user accounts from various social media networks, having collected users’ names, email addresses, passwords, social security numbers, and phone numbers.
-This sensitive data breach was attributed to the use of plain-text passwords and is considered one of the most common vulnerabilities that are easily exploited.
+This sensitive data breach was attributed to plain-text passwords and is considered one of the most commonly exploited vulnerabilities.